shulme801/AlienInvasion/README.md

     * From the Mac menu, click on File->Preferences->Settings, and scroll down to Python.
 Once there, pick any of the json links.
 Edit the json file.
 * I've added a couple free spaceship images from webstockreview.net.
 * Frames Per Second setting.
-  My development system is an MBP 2019 version, with a 2.4 gHz I5 processor.
+  * My development system is an MBP 2019 version, with a 2.4 gHz I5 processor.
 When the alien fleet was repositioned, the redrawing of the games window was frequently quite choppy.
 The computer's processor is fast enough that it redrew the screen too quickly.
-  I fixed this by adding an fpsClock instance attribute to my AlienInvasion class, setting it to pygame.time.Clock() in the __init__.
+  * I fixed this by adding an fpsClock instance attribute to my AlienInvasion class, setting it to pygame.time.Clock() in the init method.
-  I also added a frames per second ("fps") to the Settings class.
-Now, immediately after updating the display at the end of the game loop, I call the Clock object's "tick()" method to force a slight pause, if needed.
+  * I also added a frames per second ("fps") to the Settings class.
+  * Now, immediately after updating the display at the end of the game loop, I call the Clock object's "tick()" method to force a slight pause, if needed.
-* I'm now using PyCharm (the paid version) under JetBrains' 30 day trial to see whether I prefer it.

 ## License Information